ruby-amqp/rubybunny.info/articles/error_handling.md

 after connection recovery, while taking care of some of the more tricky details such as recovery of server-named queues with consumers.

-Currently the automatic recovery mode is not configurable.
+Currently the topology recovery strategy is not configurable.

+When automatic recovery is disabled, Bunny will raise exceptions on the thread `Bunny::Session` was instantiated on.

 ## Channel-level Exceptions